 Empowerment is determined by the relationship between an athlete and their environment.
-Empowerment requires the engagement of the athlete, whether this be in the physical planning and carrying out of their training sessions, to providing pre-competition, competition, and debriefing plans.
-By being empowered, it gives the athlete the sense of responsibility, knowing their opinions are valued and it allows them to take responsibility of their performance development which can in turn create a greater amount of motivation.
-The intent of empowerment is for athletes to gain and take ownership of their knowledge and development that will help them to maximize personal development and physical performance.
-In essence it gives the athlete a 'voice' in the process.
+Empowerment requires the engagement of the athlete in the planning and carrying out of their daily training, pre-competition, competition, and debriefing plans.
+Empowering the athlete creates a sense of responsibility, knowing they are valued and allows them to take ownership of their performance development which can in turn can create a greater level of motivation.
+The intent of empowerment is for athletes to gain and take ownership of their knowledge and development that will help them to maximize personal development and performance potential.